 Amber Teething necklaces

 Some mums and dads swear by the use of Amber teething necklaces for getting their little one through the teething process without too much trouble.
 They basically consist of a necklace which is worn by the baby and constructed of amber beads of chips which are individually knotted on very strong cord.
-Amber when warm excrete a very tiny amount of sucinic acid which is said to be a natural pain relief.
+Amber when warm excrete a very tiny amount of succinic acid which is said to be a natural pain relief.
 We used to sell amber teething necklaces at Mama Jewels but since a worldwide scare as to their safety we have stopped selling them.
-Trading standards in the UK and Australia have been concenrned that as they are designed for small babies there may be an issue with small parts and choking.
+Trading standards in the UK and Australia have been concerned that as they are designed for small babies there may be an issue with small parts and choking.

 We know lots of parents who love them I think common sense is required as to how they are used.